Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 8. Baltimore

-The Baltimore butterfly(Euphydryas phaeton) is also one of the striking butterflies in Vermont, with its bright orange wings accented by black stripes and dots.
+The Baltimore butterfly(Euphydryas phaeton) is also one of the striking butterflies in Vermont.
+Its bright orange wings are accented by black stripes and dots.

-It is named after its resemblance to Lord Baltimore’s coat of arms colors.
+It is named after it resembles Lord Baltimore’s coat of arms colors.

 These butterflies can be found throughout Vermont, particularly in meadows and fields where their preferred host plant, the turtlehead plant, can be found.